You invest time and money in social media marketing. This investment should yield measurable results.

 Social Media KPIs Focused on Share of Voice

-Share of voice shows how well-known your brand is compared to your competitors.
+Share of voice measures how well-known your brand is compared to competitors.
+It gauges your “slice” of the market conversation.

 17. Brand Mentions